daisyosebe/business_logo/README.md

 ## Business Logo
 ## Description
 ```
-GIVEN a command-line application that accepts user input
-WHEN I am prompted for text
-THEN I can enter up to three characters
+Using the command line, user is prompted for text and can enter up to three characters.
-WHEN I am prompted for the text color
-THEN I can enter a color keyword (OR a hexadecimal number)
+The user is then prompted for text color, theyre able to enter a color keyword or a hexadecimal number.
-WHEN I am prompted for a shape
-THEN I am presented with a list of shapes to choose from: circle, triangle, and square
+After inputing a color, you receive a list of three shapes to choose from: circle, trianle, and square.
-WHEN I am prompted for the shape's color
-THEN I can enter a color keyword (OR a hexadecimal number)
+After selecting a shape, youre asked to input shape color.
-WHEN I have entered input for all the prompts
+When an input has been given for all the prompts,
-THEN an SVG file is created named `logo.svg`
+then an SVG file is created named `logo.svg`
-AND the output text "Generated logo.svg" is printed in the command line
+and output text "Generated logo.svg" is printed in the command line.
-WHEN I open the `logo.svg` file in a browser
-THEN I am shown a 300x200 pixel image that matches the criteria I entered
+After opening the `logo.svg` file in a browser you get a 300x200 pixel image that matches the criteria entered.

 ```